bcarr-rh/acm-policys/README.md

 ### OpenShift Logging
 logging<bool>: If not set OpenShift Logging will not be managed, Dependent on Loki and COO

-logging-name-sub<String>: default cluster-logging

-logging-namespace<String>: default openshift-logging

 logging-channel<String>: default stable-6.1

-logging-installPlanApproval<String>: default Automatic
+logging-install-plan-approval<String>: default Automatic

 logging-source<String>: default redhat-operators

-logging-sourceNamespace<String>: default openshift-marketplace
+logging-source-namespace<String>: default openshift-marketplace

 ### Cluster Observability Operator
 coo<bool>: If not set Cluster Observability Operator will not be managed

-coo-name-sub<String>: default cluster-observability-operator

-coo-namespace<String>: default openshift-cluster-observability-operator

 coo-channel<String>: default stable

-coo-installPlanApproval<String>: default Automatic
+coo-install-plan-approval<String>: default Automatic

 coo-source<String>: default redhat-operators

-coo-sourceNamespace<String>: default openshift-marketplace
+coo-source-namespace<String>: default openshift-marketplace

 ### Compliance Operator Stig Apply
 compliance<bool>: If not set Compliance Operator will not be managed.
 Helm chart config map must be set with profiles and remediations

 compliance-name<String>: default compliance-operator

-compliance-namespace<String>: default openshift-compliance

-compliance-installPlanApproval<String>: default Automatic
+compliance-install-plan-approval<String>: default Automatic

 compliance-source<String>: default redhat-operators

-compliance-sourceNamespace<String>: default openshift-marketplace
+compliance-source-namespace<String>: default openshift-marketplace

-compliance-nameSub<String>: default compliance-operator

 compliance-channel<String>: default stable

+### Local Storage Operator

+local-storage<bool>: if not set to true, local storage will not be managed or deployed.

+local-storage-channel<String>:

+local-storage-source<String>:

+local-storage-source-namespace<String>:

+local-storage-install-plan-approval<String>:

 ### OpenShift Data Foundation
-odf<bool>: If not set OpenShift Data Foundation will not be managed.
-If Storage Nodes are enable ODF will be installed on Storage Nodes.
-If Storage Nodes are Disabled only Nooba Multi Object Gateway will be installed
+odf<bool>: If not set OpenShift Data Foundation will not be managed. if Storage Nodes are enable will deploy ODF on local storage/ storage nodes

-odf-name-sub<String>: default odf-operator

-odf-namespace<String>: default openshift-storage
+odf-multi-cloud-gateway<String>: values standalone or standard.
+Install ODF with only nooba object gateway or full odf

+odf-nooba-pvpool<bool>: if not set nooba will be deployed with default settings.
+Recomended don't set for cloud providers.
+Use pv pool for storage

+odf-nooba-store-size<String>: example 500Gi. if pvpool set.
+Size of nooba backing store

+odf-nooba-store-num-volumes<String>: example 1. if pvpool set. number of volumes

+odf-ocs-storage-class-name<String>: if not using local-storage, storage class to use for ocs

+odf-ocs-storage-size<String>: storage size per nvme

+odf-ocs-storage-count<String>: number of replica sets of nvme drives, note total amount will count * replicas

+odf-ocs-storage-replicas<String>: replicas, 3 is recommended

+odf-resource-profile<String>: default balanced. lean: suitable for clusters with limited resources, balanced: suitable for most use cases, performance: suitable for clusters with high amount of resources.

 odf-channel<String>: default stable-4.17

-odf-installPlanApproval<String>: default Automatic
+odf-install-plan-approval<String>: default Automatic

 odf-source<String>: default redhat-operators

-odf-sourceNamespace<String>: default openshift-marketplace
+odf-source-namespace<String>: default openshift-marketplace